harfbuzz/harfbuzz-wasm-examples/README.md

 ![](calculator/calculator.gif)

 *The "calculator" shaper is 58 lines of Rust code.
-You can follow it!*
+Most of it is regular expressions to parse the input text.*

 ---